Chelagat Mutai: Life in Exile

 Upon arrival in Tanzania, she was summoned by the authorities and questioned as to why she had defected.
 They were kind to her and warmly received her.
 Geopolitically, Kenya and Tanzania were seriously at odds after the collapse of the East Africa Community in 1977.
 This informed Chelagat’s choice of Tanzania to go to exile because the chances of extradition low.
-After her interrogation, she was taken to meet President Julius Nyerere himself and described to him what was happening to her.
-He enquired about the political situation in Kenya.
+After her interrogation, she was taken to meet Tanzania's President Julius Nyerere himself and described to him what was happening to her.
+He inquired about the political situation in Kenya.
 Mwalimu Nyerere ordered that she be given a job and she chose to work as a journalist.
 She was assigned to one of the biggest newspapers in Tanzania where her duties were mainly editorial.
 Nyerere ignored Kenya’s pleas for her extradition.
-After days of speculation, particularly in Kenya, the Tanzania’s Home Affairs minister Brig.
+After days of speculation, particularly in Kenya, Tanzania’s Home Affairs minister Brig.
 Muhidin Kimario confirmed Chelagat’s presence in Tanzania.

-On November 11, 1981, the Attorney General Joseph Kamere made a formal request for her repatriation from Tanzania but Brig.
+On November 11, 1981, Attorney General Joseph Kamere made a formal request for her repatriation from Tanzania but Brig.
 Kimario stated that Chelagat’s request for political asylum was being considered under existing international regulations.

-Brig.
-Kimario, who was a hero of the just concluded Tanzania-Uganda War that saw the ouster of Idi Amin, declined to extradite Chelagat.
+Brigaider General Kimario, who was a hero of the just-concluded Tanzania-Uganda War that saw the ouster of Uganda's Idi Amin, declined to extradite Chelagat.

 Even though she was far away, she followed Kenyan politics closely.
-During the planning for the registration of a new party of organized by George Anyona and Oginga Odinga, Anyona met Seroney in a bid to recruit him but he (Seroney) opted out of it and instead kept a low political profile.
+During the planning for the registration of a new party organized by George Anyona and Oginga Odinga, Anyona met Seroney in a bid to recruit him but he (Seroney) opted out of it and instead kept a low political profile.
 They agreed that Chelagat would be a good support for the new party.
 Together with Seroney, Anyona made a telephone call to her appealing to her to return to Kenya and take up a part in the proposed opposition party but she politely declined.

-The bid to launch that Party – known as the Kenya African Socialist Alliance (KASA), landed George Anyona in jail and Oginga Odinga in house-arrest.
+The bid to launch that Party – known as the Kenya African Socialist Alliance (KASA), landed George Anyona in jail and Oginga Odinga in house arrest.
 On June 2, 1982, Anyona was arrested as he made his way to a local hotel to announce the formation of the new party.
 He was detained without trial for several years.
-If Chelagat had agreed and come back, she would, without doubt, have ended up in jail as well.
+If Chelagat had agreed and come back, she would, without a doubt, have ended up in jail as well.
 The phone call with Seroney was the first time that she spoke with him since she had fled.
 It was going to be their last.
-Seroney died on December 6, 1982 under mysterious circumstances.
+Seroney died on December 6, 1982, under mysterious circumstances.